-Bob is a graduate of the Kentucky School of Mortuary Science and has more than 40 years of experience in funeral service.
+Bob is a graduate of the Kentucky School of Mortuary Science and has more than 45 years of experience in funeral service.
 His background includes funeral home, cemetery and crematory management as well as sales management for two national funeral service product companies.
-He serves on the board of a pet crematory and consults with pet crematories and cemeteries to help them better serve their clientele.
+He has served on the board of a pet crematory and consults with pet crematories and cemeteries to help them better serve their clientele.

 After he and his wife, Annette Jenkins, suffered the loss of their beloved dachshund, Silke, they set out to design a one-of-a-kind, eco-friendly memorial for her.
 Let Your Love Grow was born.
 More than 10 years later, their passion has culminated into Verde Products —an innovative company committed to continuing the cycle of life.
 With unending compassion and empathy, they help others on their journey through grief.

 Annette Jenkins is a co-founder of Let Your Love Grow, a Verde Products creation.
 Together with her husband, Bob, she raises global awareness of the environmental issues associated with traditional burial and advocates for more sustainable ways to honor our loved ones.

 Annette participates in many of our daily operations.
 This includes business planning, strategic planning and new product development.
 A pharmacist for more than 30 years, Annette also helps coordinate our company’s ongoing plant and soil research.
 Her scientific background gives her an informed perspective as we preserve our product’s integrity and ensure that Verde Products helps create living memorials that thrive for years.

 Annette not only understands the heartache that stems from the loss of a loved one, but also embraces her role in helping others overcome it.
 With Let Your Love Grow, Annette is proud to make a difference in people’s lives while giving back to our environment.